-Life isn’t just about surviving, life is for living – experiencing, feeling, seeing and believing in people, ideals and things.
+Life isn’t just about surviving, life is for a living – experiencing, feeling, seeing and believing in people, ideas and things.

-Now before we get any deeper into my story, which is hard for me because I am such a private person, i want to please ask you all not to hold me accountable for anything in this article because i am certainly not an expert on depression, paranoia and anxiety or any other health condition.
-I more or less would say I’m ‘an expert’ on my own personal issues and I think that it is so important to take ownership of my (your) feelings, experiences (decisions and choices).
-Everyone’s mental and emotional health issues are different; and I deal with mine by travelling – seeing the world, experiencing different people, cultures and environments – as often as I can.
+Now before we get any deeper into my story.
+I am so private so this is difficult.
+I want to please ask you all not to hold me accountable for anything in this article.
+This is because I am certainly not an expert on depression, paranoia and anxiety or any other health condition.
+I more or less would say I’m ‘an expert’ on my own personal issues.
+And I think that it is so important to take ownership of my (your) feelings, experiences (decisions and choices).
+Everyone’s mental and emotional health issues are different; I deal with mine by travelling.
+In seeing the world, experiencing different people, cultures and environments – as often as I can.

 I was applying for job after job and I was getting rejection after rejection.
 I slowly began to close myself in and hide from the world.
-It became me and my laptop with no one to really talk to because in my head no one really understood what I was going through.
+It became me and my laptop with no one to really talk to.
+In my head no one really understood what I was going through.
 I asked myself a number of times, what I had done wrong.
 It didn’t make sense to me.
-In my head, I had gone to a good University, graduated with a 2.1 travelled to over 20 countries and had gained experience whilst at uni.
-In my head, I thought I was the perfect candidate for good jobs and a great career.
+In my head, I had gone to a good University.
+I had graduated with a 2.1.
+I had also travelled to over 20 countries and had gained experience whilst at uni.
+In my head, I thought I was the perfect candidate for any good job and a great career.

 Despite having savings, I realised quickly that I needed to earn income.
 I began to apply for anything and everything.
 I secured a job in sales – BAD DECISION!!!
-You see, i wasn’t cut out for sales.
+You see, I wasn’t cut out for sales.
 Let’s just say I didn’t last long.
-I knew I didn’t want to do the job but I was happy to have a so-called ‘graduate job’ so i stuck it out for 3 months but was later left with nothing.
+I knew I didn’t want to do the job but was happy to have a so-called ‘graduate job’.
+I stuck it out for 3 months but was later left with nothing.
 I was back again at square one – with no job and steadily depleting savings!

 I was back being unemployed, looking for work but it just wasn’t going my way.
 I know you are probably thinking this isn’t a big deal, but for me it really was!
 I was always the one that was doing something, so not working was weighing me down.
 I felt like everything I had worked for wasn’t going to amount for anything.
 I didn’t realise that this was just the beginning!